jonathonmarsh/jonathonmarsh.github.io/pages/islands/Hebrides.md

 **Day 7 Tarbert, Harris to Balallan, Lewis 33.2km**
 <img src="{{ site.urlimg }}HebridesDay7a.png">
-<img src="{{ site.urlimg }}HebridesDay7b.png">

 Pretty enjoyable day today.
 Light rain for the first couple of hours, and I had 3 layers on for the first time, but it was fine after that.
 Powerful rivers, waterfalls and lots of lochs in the morning, with a good rocky path and great views of the north Harris hills.
+Stopped for lunch at the Lewis/Harris border, where there is a van selling freshly caught fish (and chips, and a few other things).

+<img src="{{ site.urlimg }}HebridesDay7b.png">

 Short section along the main road and then another good path into the Lewis hills, even an ascent of 100m of so giving panoramic views over lochs studded with islands.
 A section of turf path came to an abrupt halt where it had been washed away.
 Instead there was a fast flowing stream about thigh deep and too wide to jump over.
 Had to pick my way through the bog upstream to a narrow spot and leap over and then make my way back to the boggy path.